splunk/splunk-sdk-php/README.md

 # The Splunk Software Development Kit for PHP (Preview)

-This SDK contains library code and examples designed to enable developers to build applications using Splunk.
+This SDK makes it easy for PHP applications to communicate with and control a Splunk server.
+Such applications may start searches, display results, and perform administration tasks.

+### About Splunk

 Splunk is a search engine and analytic environment that uses a distributed map-reduce architecture to efficiently index, search and process large